 In order to provide the most successful example of a community thriving in the 21st Century economy, Troy must think strategically about focused areas which represent community values and which will differentiate Troy amongst its peers.
 If Troy is to provide leadership to other Southeast Michigan communities to establish firm partnerships geared toward regional improvement, it must select focused areas that serve the dual purpose of inspiring other communities, and in which Troy can be competitive.
-The City must find niche markets where it can lead the Midwest and the nation, which build on its strengths.
-Two areas where the City of Troy can excel, and which are important throughout the region, are preservation of the natural environment, and enhanced transportation.
+The City must find niche markets which build upon its strengths in order to lead the Midwest and the nation.
+Two areas where the City of Troy can excel, and which are important throughout the region, are preservation of the natural environment and enhanced transportation.